-MPH Environmental Health Track candidates should have an undergraduate degree in a science, engineering or public health field but others with extensive coursework in the sciences are also invited to apply.
-We seek applicants with an undergraduate background that includes a year of biology with labs, including microbiology; a year and a half of chemistry with labs, including organic chemistry; math including pre-calculus and a basic statistics course.
+MPH Environmental Health Track candidates should preferably have an undergraduate degree in a science, engineering, or public health field.
+Others willing to take basic coursework in the sciences are also invited to apply.
+We seek applicants with an undergraduate background that includes a year of biology and chemistry with labs, including courses in microbiology and organic chemistry; and a basic statistics course.
 A broad familiarity with environmental health science is a distinct advantage.